Best Film for the Nikon N4004

-The best film to use in the Nikon N4004 will have to depend on the lighting conditions, lens, and type of film you want to use.
+The best film to use in your Nikon N4004 should be based on the lighting, your lens, and type of film you want to shoot.

-Kodak UltraMax 400 - The film handles a large range of lighting conditions well and is a very good pick for a color 35mm film.
-Using Kodak UltraMax 400 you should have the ability to handhold the N4004 in most scenarios.
+Kodak UltraMax 400 - A fantastic selection for a wide range of lighting conditions.
+Kodak UltraMax 400 is fast enough so that you should be able to handhold the N4004 in most circumstances.

-Kodak Gold 200 - A staple film stock that debuted in the mid-1980s.
-Kodak Gold 200 has the look of family snapshots from the 1980s and 90s.
-For the genuine photography experience have a flash.
+Kodak Gold 200 - A staple film emulsion that started production in the mid-1980s.
+Kodak Gold 200 offers the look of home snapshots from the 80s and 90s.
+Use a flash to get the “authentic” look.

-To really bring the best look out of this film, you will want to over-expose it by 1 or 2-stops.
-This will give you the appealing colors people love Kodak Gold for.
+To bring the ideal look out of the film, you’ll need to over-expose it by 1 or 2-stops.
+This will provide you with the eye-catching colors people love Gold 200 for.

-Kodak Portra 400 - Among film shooting enthusiasts online, Portra 400 is easily the most popular color 35mm film emulsion.
-Overexpose Portra 400 by 1 or 2-stops to get the rendering the film is well known for.
+Kodak Portra 400 - By far the most popular color negative film among photography enthusiasts online.
+Overexpose it by 1 or 2-stops to get the overall look the film is highly regarded for.

 Black and White Film

 With reasonable costs and more than acceptable favorable to be used in the Nikon N4004.

 The largest appeal for photography students and budget minded photographers is the affordable cost.
 Even if you don’t put yourself in that group, it is good to have low-priced rolls of 35 film on hand for evaluating recently acquired used cameras.

 Kentmere 400 - It is manufactured by the parent company of Ilford, Harmon Technology.
 This is notable since that makes this the most widely available 35mm film of the three.